dhrubadc/SIDM-GTF/README.md

 import config
 ```
-where config.py is in the working directory and contains all essential parameters for the code to run.
+Here, config.py is in the working directory and contains all essential parameters for the code to run.

-We then set the values for all the runtime parameters:
+We then set the values for all the runtime parameters.

 ```python
 r_first = constants.FLOATDTYPE(config.R_FIRST)